EdoFro/Freeplane_Node-Magnet/README.md

 ### moveToMagnet

-After selecting a node as magnet (destination), you can select the nodes you want them to move to the destination node.
+After selecting a node as magnet (destination), you can select the nodes you want to be moved to this destination node.

-You can do this in little groups if you like, the magnetized node stays as destination till you demagnetize the map.
+You can do this in little batchs if you like, the magnetized node stays as destination till you demagnetize the map.

 ![move to magnet](nodeMagnet_moveToMagnet.png "all selected nodes move to the magnetized node")